ivangfr/springboot-graphql-databases/README.md

 - **book-review-api**

-  1. In a browser, access http://localhost:9080/graphiql
+  1. In a browser, access http://localhost:9080/graphiql;

-  2. Create a book and return its id
+  2. Create a book and return its id:
      ```
      mutation {
        createBook(bookInput: {title: "Getting Started With Roo", isbn: "9781449307905"}) {